JPReceveur/SpatialEcologyFinalProj/README.md

 ##Data files:

-GhanaMUSurvey.csv, This file contains the raw data collected during the field survey:Benbow et. al. (2014)
+GhanaMUSurvey.csv, This file contains  raw data collected during the field survey:Benbow et. al. (2014), additional data not used in the present analysis can be found at https://datadryad.org/stash/dataset/doi:10.5061/dryad.br47r

 PointsOnly.csv, contains lon,lat values from GhanaMUSurvey.csv with no other metadata.